Launched in Spring 2022, The Headwaters is brought to you by Columbia Basin Trust and produced by Kootenay Mountain Culture Magazine

 You can listen and find out more about the Headwaters podcast on this site’s Episodes Page or wherever you get your podcasts.
 Currently the show is available on Spotify and many other podcast- and audio-streaming platforms.

-the Headwaters Team
+The Headwaters Team

 Host & Executive Producer